matloff/fasteR/README.md

 R has a special code for missing values, NA, for situations like this.
 Rather than removing the 0s, it's better to recode them as NAs.
-Let's do this, back in the original dataset so we keep all the variables in one object:
+Let's do this, back in the original dataset so we keep all the data in one object:

 ``` r
 > pima$glucose[pima$glucose == 0] <- NA
 ```

-Note the double-equal sign!
+Note again the double-equal sign!
 If we wish to test whether, say, ***a*** and
 ***b*** are equal, the expression must be "a == b", not "a = b"; the latter would do "a <- b".